-A system developed by Rhodes et al [[12]] uses multiple self-organizing maps for intrusion detection.
+A system developed by Rhodes et al [12] uses multiple self-organizing maps for intrusion detection.
 They use a collection of more specialized maps to process network traffic for each layered protocol separately.
 They suggest that each neural network becomes a kind of a specialist, trained to recognize the normal activity of a single protocol.

-Another approach that differs from anomaly detection and misuse detection considers human factors to support the exploration of network traffic [[13]].
+Another approach that differs from anomaly detection and misuse detection considers human factors to support the exploration of network traffic [[13].
 They use self-organizing maps to project the network events on a space appropriate for visualization, and achieve their exploration using a map metaphor.

-The use of self-organizing maps combined with stars plots as a visualization tool in this study is motivated by the work of Herman et al. The authors attempted to characterize the temporal evolution of countries by the use of labor force distribution data on a multidimensional phase plot so that the development of a country is represented by an evolutionary track of a phase point.
-Similar attempt is made in this study to characterize the temporal evolution of network traffic using feature vectors of network traffic data on a multidimensional plot utilizing self-organizing map and stars plots.
+The use of self-organizing maps combined with stars plots as a visualization tool in this study is motivated by the work of Herman and Montroll [1].
+These authors attempted to characterize the temporal evolution of countries by the use of labor force distribution data on a multidimensional phase plot so that the development of a country is represented by an evolutionary track of a phase point.